DEMENT-Model/DEMENTpy/README.md

 **Contributing Guide**

-Please follow these rules if you want to contribute to this open source model:
+Please follow these rules if you want to contribute to this open source project:

+It is coming soon!

 **License**